yrlu/reinforcement_learning/README.md

 ## Implementations of Reinforcement Learning Algorithms in Python

-Implementations of selected reinforcement learning algorithms with tensorflow and openai gym.
-(Working in progress)
+(Working in progress) Implementations of selected reinforcement learning algorithms with tensorflow and openai gym.
+Trying to make each algorithm standalone and easy to read and run.

 -Yiren Lu (luyiren [at] seas [dot] upenn [dot] edu)

 ### Dependencies

 - Numpy
 - OpenAI Gym (with Atari)
 - Tensorflow
+- scikit-image
+- scipy
 - matplotlib (optional)

 ### Implemented Algorithms